ISIScT-Dataset/ISIScT_Dataset/README.md

-# 🌟 Welcome to the ISIScT_Dataset! 🌟
+# 🌟 M2STS Resources 🌟

-Dive into the world of **Scene Text Recognition** with our meticulously crafted dataset, designed to push the boundaries of diversity, realism, and robustness.
+/*Dive into the world of **Scene Text Recognition** with our meticulously crafted dataset, designed to push the boundaries of diversity, realism, and robustness.
 Whether you're a researcher, developer, or just a curious mind, this dataset is your gateway to exploring the complexities of text in the wild.
-Let's break it down for you!
+Let's break it down for you!*/

 ---

-## 🎯 **What Makes Our Dataset Unique?**
+/*## 🎯 **What Makes Our Dataset Unique?** */

 We’ve built this dataset using **three distinct methodologies** to ensure it’s as diverse and challenging as real-world scenarios.
 Here’s how we did it: